-The Fund PO BOX 180310 Boston, MA 02118 If the Investor is an organizati identify an individual who is a investment: ion (Name of Organization), buthorized to transact business on its behalf relating to this If the Investor is an individual Investor's behalf: , you may identify another person authorized to act on the If you wish to make your inve- 4033 for instructions. stment electronically, please contact the Fund at (857) 308- d, this form will constitute an agreement between you and the a Nia Note as described in the Offering Memorandum for the If more than one Investor is n box - default is "Joint tenants amed above, how should title be held? (check the applicable with right of survivorship.") □ Joint tenants with right □ Tenants in common of survivorship II.
-Investor Status Investments in the Nia Notes are open to accredited investors and other qualified investors.
-By signing this Agreement, yo ou certify that you are (check the applicable box) An individual with incorsame this year worth of at least \$1,000,000 (excluding primary residence). me over \$200,000 in the past 2 years, and expectation of the THE A MARTIER COUNTRIVING ioini income over \$300 000 in the bast / vears, and exped tation of the same this year.
+iund OX 180310 n, MA 02118 If the Investor is an organization (Name of Organization), fy an individual who is authorized to transact business on its behalf relating to this ment: Investor is an individual, you may identify another person authorized to act on the tor's behalf: • wish to make your investment electronically, please contact the Fund at (857) 308-for instructions. • Acceptance by the Fund, this form will constitute an agreement between you and the and you will be issued a Nia Note as described in the Offering Memorandum for the te than one Investor is named above, how should title be held? (check the applicable default is "Joint tenants with right of survivorship.")
+Joint tenants with right of survivorship Tenants in common estor Status tments in the Nia Notes are open to accredited investors and other qualified investors.
+By sig ning this Agreement, you certify that you are (check the applicable box) An individual with income over \$200,000 in the past 2 years, and expectation of the this year 1 1 A married couple with joint income over \$300,000 in the past 2 years, and expec tation of the same this year.
 An entity in which all equity owners are accredited.
 A 501(c)(3) organization with assets over \$5,000,000.
 Other (please explain): III.
-An nount and Term of Investment Investment Amount: \$ I would like to invest in a Nia Note with a 7-year term.
-The Fund will pay simple interest on the Note at a rate of 1.5% per year payable annually and, for any interest outstanding, payable upon maturity of the Note. • nal: To further support the Fund's work, we invite you to participate in our reduced evestment program through the following option: I would like to reduce the interest rate on my investment from the applicable rate to 1% I would like to reduce the interest rate on my investment from the applicable rate to 0.5%.
+An nount and Term of Investment Investment Amount: \$ ٥ I would like to invest in a Nia Note with a 7-year term.
+The Fund will pay simple interest on the Note at a rate of 1.5% per year payable annually and, for any interest outstanding, payable upon maturity of the Note. • nal: To further support the Fund's work, we invite you to participate in our reduced evestment program through the following option: I would like to reduce the interest rate on my investment from the applicable rate to 1% I would like to reduce the interest rate on my investment from the applicable rate to 0.5%